 Josie: I would say 3 main things:

 Our technology.
 The import technology we have patented so we are innovators in that area.
-We also were first to put AI in what we call the Answer Library, where content is stored.
+We also were first to put AI in what we call the Content Library, where content is stored.
 There’s a recommendation engine, so if you go in, kind of like you might notice from [Gmail].
 It learns from you and understands, do you want to email this person?
 Because last time you emailed this person about this—contextually relevant information.

 RFPIO can do that when you’re looking for an answer to a question; it learns.
 You’ve worked with Lisa on this before, do you want to assign her anything?
 Or, you’ve used this answer before, does this look like the right one?
 So it speeds things up even more, and makes things more efficient, because it’s smart.